Faizpack/SmartMail-AI-Email-Reply-Generator/README.md

 # SmartMail AI - Email Reply Generator

-A completely **local**, full-stack web application that takes an incoming email as input and generates intelligent, context-aware reply suggestions with customizable tone and length.
+A full-stack web application that takes an incoming email as input and generates intelligent, context-aware reply suggestions with customizable tone and length.

 Powered by FastAPI and local AI (HuggingFace `flan-t5-base`), this application works entirely autonomously without requiring remote LLM APIs, ensuring zero cost and full privacy.